Job: A Masque for Dancing: Performance history

 The ballet was given on 22 September 1931 at the Old Vic.
 An adapted version was performed in New York at the Lewisohn Stadium in 1931, staged by Ted Shawn, who danced the role of Satan.
 The Camargo Society revived the original ballet in mid-1932 and took it to Copenhagen in September of that year.
 From 1932 onwards it remained in the Vic-Wells (later Sadler's Wells) Ballet repertoire and was first presented on the large stage of the Royal Opera House, Covent Garden, in May 1948.
 Boult conducted, and the full orchestral score, rather than Lambert's reduction, was played.
 Raverat's original sets were considered unsuitable for the large Covent Garden stage, and new designs were commissioned from John Piper.
 Robert Helpmann played Satan and the cast included Donald Britton, John Cranko, Leslie Edwards, Julia Farron, John Field, Alexander Grant, Rowena Jackson, Gillian Lynne, Nadia Nerina and Michael Somes.
 The production was seen at intervals throughout the 1950s, and staged by the Birmingham Royal Ballet in the 1990s, including a performance in Coventry Cathedral in 1993.

-Subsequently, a performance is held by the Royal College of Music Junior Department’s Symphony Orchestra on 30 November 2024 in the Amaryllis Fleming Concert Hall, conducted by Jacques Cohen.
+Subsequently, a performance was given by the Royal College of Music Junior Department’s Symphony Orchestra on 30 November 2024 in the Amaryllis Fleming Concert Hall, conducted by Jacques Cohen.